jasonmw/Humpback/README.md

 	ALTER TABLE [Post] ADD CONSTRAINT [FK_post_user_userid] FOREIGN KEY (UserId) REFERENCES User (Id) ON DELETE NO ACTION ON UPDATE NO ACTION;

-see https://github.com/jasonmw/Humpback/wiki/Migration-Format-Examples for more details
+see https://github.com/jasonmw/Humpback/wiki/Migration-Format-Examples for examples and details of the migration format

 just like rails, sequential filenames will be generated for you (UTC timestamp)